 Post-Namenda and Doryx: Solodyn, Asacol and Suboxone revisited

-Since the Namenda and Doryx decisions, additional courts have addressed pharmaceutical product hopping at the motion to dismiss stage.
+Since the Namenda and Doryx decisions, additional courts have addressed product-hopping claims at the motion-to-dismiss stage.
 The Solodyn court dismissed the plaintiffs’ product-hopping claim, holding that because the defendants kept the older strengths of Solodyn on the market until two years after the older strengths faced generic competition, the introduction of newer strengths did not limit customer choice and was therefore not anticompetitive.

-Subsequent to the 2014 motion to dismiss decision in Suboxone related to the purchaser plaintiffs’ complaints, state plaintiffs filed complaints with similar claims, and the court revisited its product-hopping analysis in light of the Namenda, Doryx and Asacol decisions rendered since the earlier Suboxone decision.
+Subsequent to the 2014 motion-to-dismiss decision in Suboxone related to the purchaser plaintiffs’ complaints, state plaintiffs filed complaints with similar claims, and the court revisited its product-hopping analysis in light of the Namenda, Doryx and Asacol decisions rendered since the earlier Suboxone decision.
 The court reached the same result as it did in its previous decision in which it analysed the product-hopping claims in view of TriCor and Prilosec, determining that the conduct was more akin to the claims allowed to proceed in Namenda than to claims dismissed in Doryx and Asacol because the old Suboxone product was withdrawn prior to generic entry.
-The private plaintiffs’ and the state attorneys general’s cases are coordinated for pretrial discovery, and fully briefed summary judgment motions have been pending before the district court since June 2021.
+The private plaintiffs’ and the state attorneys general’s cases were coordinated for pretrial discovery, and the court recently denied summary judgment.

-Finally, in the follow-on indirect-purchaser action in Namenda, the court granted summary judgment for defendant on plaintiff’s hard switch theory of liability because the plaintiff failed to ‘demonstrate that it was personally harmed by the hard switch’.
+Finally, in the indirect-purchaser action in Namenda, the court granted summary judgment for the defendant on the plaintiff’s hard-switch theory of liability because the plaintiff failed to ‘demonstrate that it was personally harmed by the hard switch’.
 Instead, the plaintiff simply relied on class-wide evidence and did not ‘prove its own case, with evidence relating to its own customers, and its own reimbursements’.
-Despite being afforded an opportunity to provide additional evidence, the court subsequently granted summary judgment for defendant in July 2021 because plaintiff again failed to ‘identify which of [its] reimbursements were attributable to the “hard switch”’.
+Despite being afforded an opportunity to provide additional evidence, the court subsequently granted summary judgment for the defendant in July 2021 because the plaintiff again failed to ‘identify which of [its] reimbursements were attributable to the “hard switch”’.